uniwebcms/component-library-template/docs/1-understanding-components.md

 ## Development Environments

-### Component-First Development with MockSite
+### Component-First Development with Uniweb RE (Realtime Environment)

-MockSite provides a streamlined test environment for component development that emulates Uniweb's core engine.
+Uniweb RE provides a streamlined test environment for component development that emulates Uniweb's core engine.
 You can focus on creating and refining components without needing a full Uniweb instance.
-MockSite uses mock data that matches expected component props, providing instant updates with hot reload as you work.
+Uniweb RE uses mock data that matches expected component props, providing instant updates with hot reload as you work.
 This makes it perfect for the initial phase of component development when you're focused on functionality and design.

 ### Testing with Real Data

-Once your components are working well in MockSite, you can test them with real data by creating a public tunnel to your localhost, and using it as the library URL for a Uniweb site.
+Once your components are working well in Uniweb RE, you can test them with real data by creating a public tunnel to your localhost, and using it as the library URL for a Uniweb site.
 This connects your development environment to an actual Uniweb site, where your components receive real content and interact with all core engine features.
 You can verify how your components handle multilingual content, interact with site navigation, and work with dynamic data.
-This progression from MockSite to real data testing provides a natural path from initial development to full feature verification.
+This progression from Uniweb RE to real data testing provides a natural path from initial development to full feature verification.

 ## Deployment and Distribution